×

 Successful Carbide Brazing with Induction

 Brazing is a successful and reliable way of joining carbides to steel.
-Tungsten Carbides (WC) are used in many applications including cutting tools, punches, dies, and numerous other applications.
+Using Tungsten Carbides (WC) in many applications include cutting tools, punches, dies, and numerous other applications.
 Carbides provide superior wear resistance and extend the life of these various wear and cutting tools.

 In this article, we will look at: